Class CharBitSet

 public void toggle(int index)

-Changes the given int position from true to false, or from false to true, unless the position is outside char range (then it does nothing).
+Changes the given int position from true to false, or from false to true, unless the position is negative or greater than 65535 (then it does nothing).

 Parameters: